oracle official Web Site ManualiOracle.it

 Topic (*) : DBA/Prog

-You are in Oracle 10 and you have done a good PL/SQL procedure, called pr_trunc.
+You are in Oracle 10g and you have a PL/SQL procedure called pr_trunc.

-This procedure can be used but you want that nobody can see its source.
+This procedure can be used but you want that nobody (neither the schema owner) can see its source.

 How can you do it?